Aivar Kokk

 Aivar Kokk (born 15 April 1960, in Jõgeva) is an Estonian politician.
-He has been member of the XII, XIII and XIV Riigikogu.
+He has been a member of the XII, XIII and XIV Riigikogu.

-In 1983 he graduated from Tallinn University of Technology in production of construction details and structures.
+In 1983 he graduated from Tallinn University of Technology with a degree in production of construction details and structures.

-From 2004 to 2009 he was Jõgeva County Governor.
+From 2004 to 2009 he was the governor of Jõgeva County.

-Since 2011 he is a member of Pro Patria and Res Publica Union/Isamaa Party.
+Since 2011 he has been a member of the Pro Patria and Res Publica Union/Isamaa Party.